Is Domestic Violence a Misdemeanor or a Felony Offense?

 An accused who is innocent should never be convicted of anything.
 An accused who is likely to be found guilty of a felony if the case goes to trial should give serious consideration to accepting a misdemeanor conviction if there are no defenses that will lead to a dismissal.

 When a prosecutor charges a felony to gain an advantage in negotiating, the strategy may backfire.
 If the evidence in support of the felony is weak, an accused may want to ask a jury to return a not guilty verdict rather than making a plea bargain.

 When the prosecutor charges a misdemeanor, the accused is in a better position to seek an outcome that will not result in a conviction.
 A first offender who is willing to participate in anger management counseling might be able to avoid a conviction if the crime is not serious.

 How Our Defense Attorneys Can Help You

 Choosing the right strategy requires a combination of experience, skill, and knowledge of the law.
-A Southern California domestic violence defense lawyer can recommend a strategy that is best suited to the facts of the case.
+Our lawyers can recommend a strategy that is best suited to the facts of your case.
 If you’re in need of an attorney for your case, or if you have been falsely accused of domestic violence, an experienced attorney could be your best bet.